diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Nodes in different data centers
 At the time of this writing, Hadoop is not suited for running across data centers.

 Finally, it is important to realize that Hadoop cannot magically discover your network topology for you.
-By default, though, it assumes that the network is flat—a singlelevel hierarchy—or in other words, that all nodes are on a single rack in a single data center.
+By default, though, it assumes that the network is flat—a single level hierarchy—or in other words, that all nodes are on a single rack in a single data center.

 #### Anatomy of a File Write
 ![hadoop_data_flow_img_3]

 The DistributedFileSystem returns an FSDataOutputStream for the client to start writing data to.
 Just as in the read case, FSDataOutputStream wraps a DFSOutputStream, which handles communication with the datanodes and namenode.

-As the client writes data (step 3), the DFSOutputStream splits it into packets, which it writes to an internal queue called the **data queue**.
+As the client writes data (step 3), the **DFSOutputStream** splits it into packets, which it writes to an internal queue called the **data queue**.
 The data queue is consumed by the **DataStreamer**, which is responsible for asking the namenode to allocate new blocks by picking a list of suitable datanodes to store the replicas.
 The list of datanodes forms a pipeline, and here we’ll assume the replication level is three, so there are three nodes in the pipeline.
 The DataStreamer streams the packets to the first datanode in the pipeline, which stores each packet and forwards it to the second datanode in the pipeline.
 Similarly, the second datanode stores the packet and forwards it to the third (and last) datanode in the pipeline (step 4).
 The DFSOutputStream also maintains an internal queue of packets that are waiting to be acknowledged by datanodes, called the **ack queue**.
 A packet is removed from the ack queue only when it has been acknowledged by all the datanodes in the pipeline (step 5).
 `If any datanode fails while data is being written to it`, then the following actions are taken, which are transparent to the client writing the data.
 First, the pipeline is closed, and `any packets in the ack queue are added to the front of the data queue` so that datanodes that are downstream from the failed node will not miss any packets.
 The current block on the good datanodes is given a new identity, which is communicated to the namenode, so that the partial block on `the failed datanode will be deleted` if the failed datanode recovers later on.
 The failed datanode is removed from the pipeline, and `a new pipeline is constructed from the two good datanodes`.
 The remainder of the block’s data is written to the good datanodes in the pipeline.
 The namenode notices that the block is under-replicated, and it `arranges for a further replica to be created on another node`.
 Subsequent blocks are then treated as normal.
-It’s possible, but unlikely, for multiple datanodes to fail while a block is being written. `As long as dfs.namenode.replication.min replicas (which defaults to 1) are written, the write will succeed`, and the block will be asynchronously replicated across the cluster until its target replication factor is reached (dfs.replication, which defaults to 3).
+It’s possible, but unlikely, for multiple datanodes to fail while a block is being written. `As long as dfs.namenode.replication.min replicas (which defaults to 1) are written, the write will succeed`, and `the block will be asynchronously replicated across the cluster until its target replication factor is reached` (dfs.replication, which defaults to 3).
 When the client has finished writing data, it calls close() on the stream (step 6).
 This action flushes all the remaining packets to the datanode pipeline and waits for acknowledgments before contacting the namenode to signal that the file is complete (step 7).
 The namenode already knows which blocks the file is made up of (because Data Streamer asks for block allocations), so it only has to wait for blocks to be minimally replicated before returning successfully.

 ##### Replica Placement